RonySoliman/US-Bikeshare-Analysis-Python-Command-Line-Application/README.md

-# 🚲 US Bikeshare Data Explorer — Python CLI
+# 🚲 US Bikeshare Analysis — Python Command-Line Application

 An interactive command-line application that lets users explore **US bikeshare trip data** across three cities — Chicago, New York City, and Washington.
 Users filter data by city, month, and day of the week, and the program computes and displays a rich set of descriptive statistics in real time.